10 Best Herbal Syrups For Red Eyes

 salvia officinalis syrup

-Salvia officinalis, commonly known as sage, has been traditionally used in herbal medicine for its anti-inflammatory and astringent properties.
+Salvia officinalis, commonly known as sage, has been traditionally used in herbal medicine for its purported health benefits, including its potential to alleviate symptoms of red eyes.